hristochr/MS_RAG_Hack_2024/README.md

 The solution consists of the following components:

-- **Azure SQL**: storing the source data for the RAG and storing user feedback to bot responses.
+- **Azure SQL**: storing the source data for the RAG, storing the user prompts, the bot's responses and the feedback to bot responses.
 - **Azure AI Search**: indexing (vectorizing) and storing vectorized data.
 - **Azure OpenAI**: hosting AI models and inference.
 - **Azure function** with timer trigger: automating the data vectorization process on a recurring basis (e.g. daily).
+- **Azure AI Bot Service**: bot application.
-- **Azure Web App**: hosting an Azure AI Bot Service.
+- **Azure Web App**: hosting the  Azure AI Bot Service.

 ### Azure SQL